isomerpages/moe-asrjc/_open-house-2025/Academic Curriculum.md

 <h3><strong>Life Skills</strong></h3>
 <p><strong>Physical Education</strong>
 </p>
-<p>Physical Education is an essential part of our curriculum, engaging every
+<p>Immerse yourself in a variety of sports and physical activities through
-student in a wide range of sports and activities.
-From the teamwork in netball and coordination in volleyball to insightful game reviews and group exercises on the fields, our program is designed to enhance fitness, skill, and camaraderie.
-Click the video to witness how every ASR student thrives in our dynamic PE environment.</p>
+ASRJC’s Physical Education programme.
+From Frisbee to Badminton to Gym to Nutrition, you will find yourself developing mastery across a range of motor skills, explore and become a fine sports tactician, as well enhance your physical fitness and heath.
+Beyond the physical, our programme empowers students to build collaboration skills, foster positive habits, and create lasting friendships and camaraderie.
+Click the video to witness how every ASR student thrive in our dynamic PE environment.</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/Jh67kLq27rU?si=wGFO4IURjK6Iyd1s"></iframe>
 </div>